VictoriaMetrics/VictoriaMetrics/README.md

   Another option is to increase `-memory.allowedPercent` command-line flag value.
 Be careful with this option, since too big value for `-memory.allowedPercent` may result in high I/O usage.

+* If VictoriaMetrics doesn't work because of certain parts are corrupted due to disk errors, then just remove directoreis with broken parts.
+This will recover VictoriaMetrics at the cost of data loss stored in the broken parts.
+In the future `vmrecover` tool will be created for automatic recovering from such errors.

 ## Contacts